-- \ Two doses given at least four weeks apart are recommended for children age 6 months through 8 years of age who are getting an influenza (flu) vaccine for the first time and for some other children in this age group. - Two doses of HepA vaccine are needed for lasting protection.
-The first dose of HepA vaccine should be given between 12 months and 23 months of age.
-The second dose should be given 6 months after the first dose.
-All children and adolescents over 24 months of age who have not been vaccinated should also receive 2 doses of HepA vaccine.
+Two doses given at least 4 weeks apart are recommended for children age 6 months through 8 years of age who are getting an influenza (flu) vaccine for the first time and for some other children in this age group.

+Two doses of Hep A vaccine are needed for lasting protection.
+The 2 doses should be given between age 12 and 23 months.
+Both doses should be separated by at least 6 months.
+Children 2 years and older who have not received 2 doses of Hep A should complete the series.